About The Inn

 Around 1982 the building was acquired by the first family to operate it as a Bed and Breakfast (B&B) Inn.
 Additional bathrooms, a fire sprinkler system and other safety features were added.
 That work created a beautiful Inn, with unique styling and of a size - 10 bedrooms with private baths - that set it apart on the North Fork's East End.

-In July 2003, Bartlett House was acquired by Innkeepers Jack and Diane Gilmore.
+On July 9, 2003 Bartlett House was acquired by Innkeepers Jack and Diane Gilmore.
 Since then they have labored continuously to restore the luster the Inn had gradually lost over the years.
 Every guest room, bathroom, and public space has been renovated and upgraded.
 A second dining room, seventy-five feet of wrap-around porch and surrounding gardens were also added.
 The existing kitchen was modernized and expanded three-fold, and our parking lot was redesigned to allow off-street parking for up to twelve cars.
 Private Owner's quarters were also added to the original building.

 Each Guestroom has a different design theme, and the public areas are spacious, warm and welcoming.
 Diane combined her knowledge of design and fashion from her work as an Interior Designer at Ethan Allen, with her talents as an Artist, and created an Inn that is loved by our many returning Guests.
 The Inn’s furnishings and artwork are from all over the world, some gathered during Diane and Jack's extensive travels to Asia, Africa, Australia, Europe and South America.
 And Jack, in his pre-Bartlett House career, worked all over the globe, often bringing home unique items that are now enjoyed by our many Guests.